 - Applicants must have a dynamic (seeking and obeying) relationship with Jesus Christ, and a strong desire to serve Him in the camp setting.

 - No one who has been convicted of child abuse can work at Silver Birch Ranch.

-- Summer Staff members are expected to stay for the entire ten-week period.
+- Summer Staff members are expected to stay for the entire eleven-week period.
 Any exceptions must be approved in advance.

 All positions are paid $210.00 (pre-tax) per week, plus room and board.
 Summer Staff pay is distributed in a lump sum at the end of the summer.
 Summer Staff members may also raise support.
 A support packet with sample letters and ideas is available upon request.

 Applicants should read and understand the Student, Summer Staff and Volunteer Manual and Doctrinal Statement of Silver Birch Ranch before completing the application.
-Click HERE to view these documents.
+Click HERE to view the S.S.
+Manual.

 How do I apply?

-Submit an application via our on-line site by clicking the link at the bottom of this page.
+Submit an application via our online application by clicking the button below.

-IMPORTANT: If you submitted a volunteer application last year, please use that same Username and Password.
+IMPORTANT: If you submitted a volunteer or Summer Staff application last year, please use that same Username and Password.
 If you don't remember your username or password, select the option to retrieve them on the login page.
 Please, do not create another account.